 Even with the success of his own albums, Chris has continued to be part of the Passion movement ever since that first event in 1997, not to mention its now one-year-old church plant, Passion City Church, in Atlanta.
 Each year, Chris performs at the Passion conferences and his single "White Flag" grew out of the movement.

 As fulfilling as it’s been for Chris to lead audiences in worship, simply serving as just another worship artist hasn't been enough.
 Chris has always been passionate about helping worship leaders thrive in their respective churches.

 So at the end of 2006, Chris launched on an online resource called Frequency.
 Describing the site as “a place to serve God and His people in worship,” he later partnered with Larry Tardy and expanded the effort.
 Now known as Frequency Worship, the web page includes chord charts for popular worship songs, instructional videos and message boards for worship leaders to connect with—and learn from—each other.

 Chris can also be found on Passion: White Flag (March 13, 2012)- a live album recorded at Passion 2012 at The Dome- featuring a variety of artists including: Kristian Stanfill, Christy Nockels, Matt Redman, David Crowder Band and Charlie Hall.
 As well as the live albums Passion: Let The Future Begin (March 12, 2013), and, Passion: Take It All (April 29, 2014).

-In addition, the singer took home the award for "Male Artist of the Year," at the first ever K-LOVE fan awards in 2013, and is nominated again for the 2014 show where he one the award again for "Male Artist of the Year."
+In addition, the singer took home the award for "Male Artist of the Year," at the first ever K-LOVE fan awards in 2013, and was nominated again for the 2014 show where he one the award again for "Male Artist of the Year."
 He was also nominated in nine categories at the 44th annual Dove Awards, taking home the trophy for two- “Praise & Worship Album of the Year,” and "Special Event Album of the Year."